TUMFARSynchrony/SynthARium/README.md

 Continue with the steps bellow after both the frontend and backend are set up.

 1. Build frontend
-   - Skip this step if there where no changes to the frontend since the last build process
+   - Skip this step if there were no changes to the frontend since the last build process
    - Go to the frontend directory: `cd frontend`
    - If this is your first time running the experimental hub run: `npm install`
    - Build the frontend: `npm run build`.
 Make sure the build process finishes without any errors